genesiscommunitysuccess/docs/docs/infrastruct-ref/single-sign-on.md

 1. The SP and the IDP communicate using the user's web browser, and do not need to be accessible to each other.
 2. Once SAML is enabled, a user can click on an SSO button in the GUI.
 This starts the SAML authentication flow.
 3. The user is directed to a genesis end point that generates the authentication (authn) request
-4. The useris redirected to the IDP, with the authn request as a query parameter
+4. The user is redirected to the IDP, with the authn request as a query parameter
-5. The useridentifies him or herself to the IDP
+5. The user identifies him or herself to the IDP.
-6. The useris redirected back to the genesis saml end point, with a response as a query parameter
+6. The user is redirected back to the genesis SAML end point, with a response as a query parameter.
-7. The response is validated, and the user is redirected back to the genesis logon end point with a token
+7. The response is validated, and the user is redirected back to the genesis logon end point with a token.
 8. The front end starts the login process into genesis using this token.

 For more information, see wikipedia